Your November Horoscope Is Here & It Will Be Emotionally Consuming

 AdvertisementADVERTISEMENT

 The last stretch of the month opens the portal to real healing.
-Sagittarius Season kicks off on November 21, encouraging you to take your time before leaping into the next thing.
+Sagittarius Season kicks off on November 22, encouraging you to take your time before leaping into the next thing.
 Your soul is still digesting everything you’ve let go of this fall.
-Saturn goes direct in Pisces on the 27th, helping you re-establish faith in your friendships and long-term dreams, especially the ones that took a back seat this year.
-And with Mercury direct on the 29th and Venus entering Sagittarius on the 30th, things that once felt emotionally foggy (money, sex, trust) become clearer.
+Saturn goes direct in Pisces on the 28th, helping you re-establish faith in your friendships and long-term dreams, especially the ones that took a back seat this year.
+And with Mercury direct on the 30th and Venus beginning to enter Sagittarius at the very end of the month, things that once felt emotionally foggy (money, sex, trust) become clearer.
 You’ve been through the depths and didn’t flinch.
 Now, you’re ready to trust your body, your desires, and your evolution — even if it doesn’t look like anyone else’s.

 Gemini Sun & Rising: